OofMon2301/2023-UNI-Vault/2023/Semester 1 2023/MATH1050/Chapter 8 - Differentiation.md

 $$
 \lim_{ h \to 0 } \frac{f(a+h)-f(a)}{a+h-a}=\lim_{ h \to 0 } \frac{f(a+h)-f(a)}{h}
 $$
-## 8.2 The derivative of a function
+## 8.2 The Derivative of a Function

 The derivative of a function $f$ at the number $a$, denoted by $f'(a)$ is
 $$